cloudnative-pg/cloudnative-pg/docs/src/rolling_update.md

 - `restart`: if possible, perform an automated restart of the pod where the primary instance is running.
 Otherwise, the restart request is ignored and a switchover issued.
-This is the default behaviour.
+This is the default behavior.

 - `switchover`: a switchover operation is automatically performed, setting the most aligned replica as the new target primary, and shutting down the former